dominikplathsenacor/email-data-extraction-flow-tester/docs/testing-and-quality.md

 # Testing and Quality

-The repository follows a TDD-oriented workflow and domain-focused test layout from `AGENTS.md`.
+The repository follows a TDD-oriented workflow and domain-focused test layout.

 ## Test layout